MeetingLawyers/ios-sdk-legacy-sample/README.md

 }
 ```

-The result of the authentication does not return any value beyond the same verification of the success or failure of the operation.
+The result of the authentication does not return any value beyond the same verification of success or failure of the operation.

 From a successful answer, we can consider that the user is authenticated and MediQuo environment is ready to show the active conversations of the user.

-In the case of this example project you can find this snippet in class *ViewController*
+In the case of this example project you can find this snippet in class *ViewController*.

 ## Pending messages